 GMAT Practice Tests

-Don’t leave practice tests for the end of your GMAT preparation.
-Start taking full sections at least 6 weeks before your GMAT exam.
+Have a plan for using your GMAT practice tests.
+Don’t leave them for the end of GMAT preparation.
+Start taking full sections 4 weeks or so before your GMAT exam.
 This will give you time to learn from all of your mistakes.
 Treat your practice tests as real exams: take them in one sitting.
 I know It’s tempting but keep your finger away from that pause button!
 It is important to develop endurance.
 And remember the most important part of taking a practice exam.
 Yep, you guessed it: the review!